Here is a quick summary of a number of the key ideas in this piece:

 may still be under the control of society.

-So what are the behaviors and other "impacts" on mind and body that can have
+So what are the behaviors and other influences on mind and body that can have

 this effect?
-Here is a list of the most likely causes of psychological
+Here is a list of many of the most likely causes of psychological

 * addiction to sugar, artificial sweeteners, junk food and simple